Opinion: WEF gathering at Davos is no longer so elitist | DW | 21.01.2020

 Read more: Davos braces for Trump-Greta showdown as climate change tops agenda

 "Our house is on fire," environmental activist Greta Thunberg said at last year's WEF.
 She will be in Davos this year, too, to continue pressing for change.
-Together with several scientists, Thunberg is staying in a tent at an altitude of 1,800 meters (5,900 feet) in the surrounding mountains to highlight the impact that climate change is having on the Arctic.
+Together with several scientists, Thunberg plans to stay in a tent at an altitude of 1,800 meters (5,900 feet) in the surrounding mountains to highlight the impact that climate change is having on the Arctic.

 Thunberg, along with other activists, is using Davos to draw attention to global problems — and major corporations are increasingly under pressure to act.
 Today, simply releasing statements of intent no longer cuts it.
 And for corporations to pursue maximum profit at all cost is neither sustainable nor sensible.
 It's time to tackle the growing inequality.